kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 	push "route 10.0.0.0 255.255.255.0"

 For this section, you need to know a little bit about your internal network.
 The IP address in the `push` line should be a representation of your local network.
 If you don't know what to put here, then from within your jail, run the `ifconfig` command and get your IP address and subnet mask.
+If you subnet mask is 255.255.255.0, then change the last octet of your IP address to a 0, and use that.
+Otherwise, jot down your IP address and subnet maslk.
 With those values in hand, visit [www.subnet-calculator.com](http://www.subnet-calculator.com), and enter your IP address into the IP address field.
 Adjust the subnet mask dropdown to reflect your subnet mask.
 Using the values on that site, construct the `push` config line as follows:

     push "route <Subnet ID> <Subnet Mask>"